hamzasafdar01/Image-Blur-detection-and-image-quality-check-python/README.md

 # Image-Blur-Detection-and-image-quality-check-python
-This code use calculation of Laplacian's variance method to detect blur in the image.
+This code use calculation of Laplacian's variance method to detect blur images.
 It also use Image Quality Assessment : BRISQUE to calculate quality of image in a range of 0-100.
-Lower number is greater is the quality of image and vice versa.
+Lower the number is greater is the quality of image and vice versa.

 ## Installation Instructions
 **Requirements**